 You may be wondering, if you’re going to own a motorcycle, how much does it cost to maintain?
 You’ll notice it’s actually significantly cheaper than maintaining most other forms of transportation.

 First you’ll need to look at insurance.
 This all depends on the make, model, and age of your motorcycle.
 The average insurance premium for a motorcycle is about $300 – $500 a year.
-I pay $17 a month or just over $200 a year.
+I pay $21 a month or just over $250 a year.
+You can find insurance quotes by clicking here and view our page of motorcycle insurance agencies near you.

 You’ll run into a few miscellaneous expenses such as a cover, motorcycle lock, etc. These are usually one-time purchases and generally aren’t expensive.